xiaoyuvax/bflata/README.md

 # BFlatA
 A wrapper/building script generator for recusively building .csproj file with:

  - Referenced projects
  - Nuget package dependencies
  - Embedded resources

   for BFlat, a native C# compiler(flattened.net).

+  This program is relevent to an issue from bflat: https://github.com/bflattened/bflat/issues/61

 Update 23-02-24:
 - Response file(.rsp) support added, and 'arguments too long' problem solved.
 The .rsp script will be taken as default building script format of BFlatA.
 You can use the generated build.rsp file like `bflat build @build.rsp` to build a FLATTENED project.